elsonwu/restapi/README.md

 		"data": interface{}
 	}

-You can use your customized response method customized responseFunc, do it before restapi.Run
+You can use your customized response method, do it before restapi.Run

-	restapi.Conf.ResponseFunc = func(output restapi.IOutput, ctx restapi.IContext, res http.ResponseWriter, req *http.Request) {
+	restapi.Conf.ResponseFunc = func(output restapi.IOutput, ctx restapi.IContext) {
 	 	res.Write([]byte("hello elson"))
 	}